alienflip/Project-Sekhmet/README.md

 Each pixel therefore has a position (x, y).

-Additionally, we have a velocity attached to each data-point.
-This represents whether or not the pixel will transfer state to another pixel in it's vicinity.
+Additionally, we have a `velocity attached to each data-point`.
+This represents whether or not the pixel will `transfer state` to another pixel in it's vicinity.

 This means that an array of 4 by 4 pixels looks like: